 Spruce Up Pond Equipment and Plants

-With everything drained, now's your chance to replace broken bulbs, upgrade skimmers, install fish caves or do whatever other maintenance your pond needs to start the season right.
+With everything drained, now’s your chance to replace broken lights, upgrade skimmers, install fish caves or do whatever other maintenance your pond needs to start the season right.

 You can also use this opportunity to prune or divide unruly plants and fertilize waterlilies and lotus.
 (Don’t worry about fertilizing marginal plants; they’ll receive plenty of nutrients from the pond water).